About

 Theo Panagopoulos is a Greek-Lebanese-Palestinian filmmaker, film programmer, educator and PhD researcher based in Scotland.
 His creative and academic work explore themes of collective memory, displacement, fragmented identities and resistance often through anti-colonial, participatory and archival methodologies.

-He has also worked as a film programmer, having curated screenings for Filmhouse Edinburgh’s Doc Screen, Scottish Mental Health Arts Festival and the SAFAR Film Festival.
-He has been selected as part of multiple programming labs and initiatives such as The Barbican Emerging Curators (2023), SAFAR Futures (2022) and Film Hub Scotland's New Promoter Scheme (2021) and has been a pre-selector for Encounters Short Film Festival (2023) and Slamdance Film Festival (2025).
+He has also worked as a film programmer, having curated screenings for London Short Film Festival, Filmhouse Edinburgh’s Doc Screen, Scottish Mental Health Arts Festival and the SAFAR Film Festival.
+He has been selected as part of multiple programming labs and initiatives such as The Barbican Emerging Curators (2023), SAFAR Futures (2022) and Film Hub Scotland's New Promoter Scheme (2021) and has worked as a pre-selector for Sheffield Docfest (2026), Slamdance (2025) and Encounters Short Film Festival (2023)